 2.1.1 Follow Keeper Instructions

+For Health and Safety purposes you will be allocated a supervising keeper.
 Researchers must adhere to the instructions of the keeper whose supervision they are under.

 Researchers are not permitted to enter any animal house, section, yard or area without supervision and permission of the supervising keeper.